alwa97/ShamanSpy/README.md

 ## Installation

-1. Download the ShamanSpy addon.
+1. Download the ShamanStasi addon.
 2. Extract the contents into your `World of Warcraft/Interface/AddOns` directory.
-3. Ensure the folder is named `ShamanSpy`.
+3. Ensure the folder is named `ShamanStasi`.

 ## Usage